01 of 06

 Cut the Foam to Size

-Cutting a piece of thick foam can be a challenge and can leave you with an uneven choppy surface with many cutting methods but it's the best way to have a custom size be exactly what you want it to be.
-An electric knife and a little practice can assure smooth edges when you cut your upholstery foam.
+Cutting a piece of thick foam can be a challenge and can leave you with an uneven, choppy surface.
+There are many cutting methods, but an electric knife will get you the best results.
+With a little practice, you can achieve smooth edges when you cut your upholstery foam.

-Measure and mark the foam.
+- Measure and mark the foam to be the same size as your bench top.
 Using Rotary Rulers will help assure that you are marking true square.

 03 of 06